 The application form is a series of questions requiring both inputted answers and uploads of any supporting evidence.
-Following the submission of an application, an Advisor assesses your application against set criteria before presenting a recommendation to Places for Everyone Grant Managers who will confirm whether it should proceed to a decision-making panel which may then award funding.
+Following submission, an Advisor assesses your application against set criteria before presenting a recommendation to Places for Everyone Grant Managers who will confirm whether it should proceed to a decisionmaking panel which may then award funding.
 Successful applicants will be required to sign a legal agreement guaranteeing funding and confirming any additional conditions.
 We will provide feedback to unsuccessful applicants and, if applicable, invite them to re-apply at another time.